And once again, greetings to you, music lovers, thrill seekers, conversationalists all across the fruited plane.

 Don't kid yourself, liberal commentators.

-If you think the people of this country are not interested in the IRS scandal because it's too complicated, you are you're lying to yourself.
+If you think the people of this country are not interested in the IRS scandal because it's too complicated, you are lying to yourself.

 That IRS scandal is easily understandable because people think it happens every day.